fesdias/vtex-poc-agent-catalog/README.md

 ### Common Issues

 **"GEMINI_API_KEY not found"**
-- Check that `.env` file exists in `POC/` directory
+- Check that `.env` file exists in the project root directory
 - Verify `GEMINI_API_KEY=your_key` is set (no quotes needed)
-- Ensure you're running from the `POC/` directory
+- Ensure you're running from the project root directory

 **"VTEX credentials not configured"**
 - Verify all three VTEX credentials are in `.env`: